TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 <-- is used simply as a direct assignment operator to the signals
 <== specifies a constraint system.
 # Public and Private Signals
 Signals are always considered private by default.
+All output signals are always made public.